deadb0d4/deadb0d4.github.io/_posts/2022-06-06-cxx-coros-are-great.markdown

   DfsImpl(p->right, yield);
 }

-auto LeafValues(Node* p) {
+/// @brief: creates a channel-like handle
-  // create a channel-like handle; this is effectively the entry point
+/// this is effectively the entry point
-  // to the coroutine execution flow: call to coro will resume the coroutine coro_t::pull_type coro([p](coro_t::push_type& yield) {
+/// to the coroutine execution flow auto LeafValues(Node* p) {
+  // call to `coro` will resume the coroutine coro_t::pull_type coro([p](coro_t::push_type& yield) {
     DfsImpl(p, yield);
   });
   return coro;
 }
 ```
 If you think about the program stack you will notice something tricky is going on above.
 Here is the snippet from the library documentation.

 >